LIFEHUBBER

 elrobot is a GitHub hardware subproject presented around a low-cost 3D-printed robotic arm for physical AI and imitation-learning experiments.

 The repository subtree presents elrobot as a hardware project for low-cost robotic-arm experimentation.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is